Thought Row Blog — mind

 Legit Thinking is not Second-Guessing Your Profound Observations

-Posted by Angie Johnson on
+Posted by Rod Jones on

 Legit Thinking is not Second-Guessing Your Profound Observations: In the classic movie Gone With the Wind.
 The principal character, Scarlett O'Hara, repeated her now-famous quote, “ I’ll think about it tomorrow.“ I've always thought of that comment as being a profound and legitimate thought.
 In our lives, we often spend way too much time worrying.
 Stressing us out!
 And ultimately robbing us of feeling happy and content within our own mind and soul.
 Instead of creating anxiety with compulsive, repetitive, obsessive thinking, and of course, racing thoughts.
 Wouldn't it be wonderful to stop all that mental draining madness?
 And simply...